jrkeane/APCKF/README.md

 # APCKF
 Angle Parameterised Cubature Kalman Filter (Range-only tracking)

-# currently transcribing from Sanjeev's matlab, over to py3,
+# Transcribing from matlab, over to py3,
-then need to integrate with pymoos and try it out in a dynamic multi-vehicle simulation
+old code has since been integrated with pymoos and try it outrun in a dynamic multi-vehicle simulation at j88_hugo